dmoshi/devops/dmoshi.com.contactme.terraform/README.md

-### TERRAFORM
+### INFRASTRUCTURE AS CODE USING TERRAFORM AND AWS LAMBDA

 #### Overview

 This project will build and deploy a serverless contact me application that allow website visitors to send SMS directly from my website __dmoshi.com__.
-Currently the website is configured to receive email but I wrote and test this to show the power and flexibility of infrastructure as code.
+Currently the website is configured for me to receive emails but I wrote and test this to show the power and flexibility of infrastructure as code.
 So the modified architecture will look like this : -